oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 image: blog/using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app/card.png
 type: conversion
 ---
-FastAPI is really fast and SQLAlchemy is really...
-SQL-y, but what good is a fast and SQL-y application if it isn't 🔒**secure**🔒?
+FastAPI is really fast and SQLAlchemy is really...SQL-y.
+But what good is a fast and SQL-y application if it isn't **secure**?

 In this post, we're going to show you how to secure a fast and SQL-y app!